Family Law & Divorce Case Victories

 Maricopa County Superior Court

-Ms. A.N. was charged with four counts of Aggravated Dui for having a blood alcohol concentration greater than .20 with her minor child in the car.
+Ms. A.N. was charged with four counts of Aggravated DUI for having a blood alcohol concentration greater than .20 with her minor child in the car.
 Ms. A.N. was stopped by police for extreme weaving within her lane and several traffic violations.
 Upon contact, officers found A.N. extremely intoxicated and her two-year-old son in the back seat.

 SEX CONDUCT WITH A MINOR – REDUCED TO CHILD ABUSE AND MISDEMEANOR ELIGIBLE OFFENSE